cristeab/demo_chaos/README.md

 # Chaotic Generator Demo Software written in MATLAB

-This demo is written in [MATLAB](https://www.mathworks.com) and represents the work done for my final year project for obtaining my BSc Degree in Telecommunications.
+This demo is written in [MATLAB](https://www.mathworks.com) and represents the work done during my final year project for obtaining the BSc Degree in Telecommunications.

-The main window (figure 1) is called by typing at the Matlab prompt ”start”.
+The main window (figure 1) is shown by typing at the Matlab prompt ”start” (from the root folder where the sources are).

 ![Figure 1:	The main window](start.jpg)